syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/image-editor/annotation.md

 ### Customize font family and text color

-The ShapeChanging event in the Image Editor component is triggered when a text annotation is being modified or changed through the toolbar interaction.
+The ShapeChanging event in the Image Editor control is triggered when a text annotation is being modified or changed through the toolbar interaction.
 This event provides an opportunity to make alterations to the text's color and font family by adjusting the relevant properties.

-By leveraging the ShapeChanging event, you can enhance the customization options for text annotations and provide a more tailored and interactive experience within the Image Editor component.
+By leveraging the ShapeChanging event, you can enhance the customization options for text annotations and provide a more tailored and interactive experience within the Image Editor control.

 Here is an example of changing the text’s color and its font family using the ShapeChanging event.